 A battery energy storage system (BESS) stores electricity from the network or co-located generation plant, for use at a later point as needed.
-This section details three BESS types that are relevant to the Australian energy market - large-scale lithium-ion battery storage, residential battery storage and large-scale iron flow battery storage.
+This section details four BESS types that are relevant to the Australian energy market.
+These types are:

+- large-scale lithium-ion battery storage,

+- large scale vanadium redox flow battery storage,

+- residential battery storage and

+- large-scale iron air battery storage.